ToRong31/ToRong31/README.md

 <h1 align="center">Hi 👋, I'm Hoang Trong</h1>
 <h3 align="center">
 <ul>
- <li>I am an undergraduate at the University of Information of Technology - VNUHCM
+  am an undergraduate at the University of Information of Technology - VNUHCM
- <li> My major is Computer Science
+                    My major is Computer Science
 </ul>
 </h3>